 When the AMF receives a NAS Registration Request with a 5GS Registration Type set to "SNPN Onboarding", the AMF:

 - starts an authentication procedure towards the AUSF, the authentication procedure is specified in TS 33.501 [29].
+The AMF may be provided with PVS IP address or PVS FQDN during authentication procedure.
 The AMF selects an appropriate AUSF as described in clause 6.3.4 based on the Home Network Identifier of the SUCI used during onboarding.

 - applies the AMF Onboarding Configuration Data e.g. used to restrict UE network usage to only onboarding for user plane remote provisioning of UE as described in clause 5.30.2.10.4.3.